Ankur57/Spotify_clone/README.md

 This project showcases my skills in web development, focusing on responsive design and clean code practices.

 🚀 Features
-Responsive Layout: Works seamlessly on desktop and mobile screens.
+Responsive Layout: Works seamlessly on desktop.
 Modern UI: Mimics the sleek design of Spotify with carefully styled components.
 Interactive Elements: Buttons, menus, and hover effects add an engaging user experience.

 📂 Technologies Used
 HTML: For the structure and layout of the web pages.
-CSS: For styling, animations, and creating a responsive design.
+CSS: For styling and creating a responsive design.

 💡 Inspiration
 The project is a front-end design exercise aimed at understanding layout structures and improving CSS styling techniques.